-The introduction of new seasons, by financial measures at least, appears to be working, at least for some.
-Michael Kors was one of the first to jump on the Resort season bandwagon, and after his marked quarterly success, other brands followed suit.
-Now most of your favorite names in fashion show Spring/Summer, Resort, Pre-Fall, and Fall/Winter.
-Some also show at Paris Couture Week, and participate in diffusion lines, capsule collections, and brand collaborations either with artists, other brands, other designers, or major influencers (like Alexa Chung x A.G.).
+The introduction of new seasons, by financial measures at least, appears to be working – at least for some.
+Michael Kors was one of the first to jump on the Resort season bandwagon, and other brands followed suit after his marked quarterly success.
+Now, most of your favorite names in fashion show spring/summer, resort, pre-fall, and fall/winter.
+Some also show at Paris Couture Week and participate in diffusion lines, capsule collections, and brand collaborations either with artists, other brands, other designers, or major celebrities (think: Selena Gomez x Coach).

-However, there is a downside to all of this that has been reflected most recently in the departure of major designers like Marc Jacobs, Raf Simons, and Alber Elbaz, from the brands they helmed.
+However, there is a downside to all of this that has been reflected in the departure of major designers like Raf Simons and Alber Elbaz from the brands they helmed.
 At separate times, they have all come forward to decry the accelerating pace of the fashion industry.
-When they started, they were stressed enough about sketching, planning, orchestrating, and executing large-scale shows and collections for Spring/Summer and Fall/Winter, but over time their jobs evolved to include creating for the new seasons as well.
-This more than doubled demands on their time, and drained their creative resources.
+When they started, they were stressed enough about sketching, planning, orchestrating, and executing large-scale shows and collections for spring/summer and fall/winter, but over time, their jobs evolved to include creating for the new seasons as well.
+This more-than-doubled demands on their time, draining their creative resources in the process.

-When it comes to progress, especially the kind that lines the pockets of investors and multi-national conglomerations, there is no going back.
-Although we could wish for a simpler time in fashion, when we had only two seasons to contend with, that is the way of the past.
+When it comes to progress, especially the kind that lines the pockets of investors and multinational conglomerations, there is no going back.
+Although we could wish for a simpler time in fashion, back when we had only two seasons to contend with, it was the way of the past.
 The future is here, and we’re presented with only one clear path: keep up.